Antarctica World Passport Office (Frieze Projects)

 Exhibition history: 2017 Frieze Projects, London, UK curated by Raphael Gygax

 Courtesy: Lucy + Jorge Orta

-The Antarctica World Passport Office was first presented at Lucy + Jorge Orta's survey exhibition at the Pirelli Hangar Bicocca in Milan (2008).
-It exists in different sculptural formats and the participatory action is re-activated each time.
+The first Passport Office was presented at Lucy + Jorge Orta's survey exhibition at the Pirelli Hangar Bicocca in Milan (2008).
+It now exists in different sculptural formats and the participatory action of delivering passports is re-activated each time.
 The passport offices are generally constructed with reclaimed wood and found objects including boats, water recipients, suitcases, toys, that tower and bulge over rudimentary structures synonymous with the shanty town and border crossings that artists have traversed in some of remotest corners of the planet.